 Create engaging content

 - Publish News items frequently.
-Our News data shows that our most engaged customers publish new News items on a daily basis.
+Our News data shows that orgs who publish 1-3 News items a week have 25% more activity on their items (views, likes, comments) than orgs who publish less than 1 item a week.
+And our customers with the most engaged users tend to be those who publish News items on a daily basis.

 - Encourage your Reporters to publish "small" stories often.
 Get them to find and share interesting facts, fascinating people, customer feedback, team accomplishments, etc. from their region or department.
 These kinds of "real human" stories will make your News more interesting.